aunyks/flattie/README.md

 ### Fun Fact

 Flattie spiders are known to have one of the fastest strikes on prey among all spiders.
-They're some of the fastest things on the literal web!
+They have some of the fastest response times on the literal web!

 Copyright (C) 2021 Gerald Nash